Florida Keys Seafood Festival

 Sunday: Live music started at 11:00 a.m. and ended at 5:00 p.m.

 Raffles were drawn after 2:00 p.m. between band breaks.

-Children's Activities - The "Kid's Fun Zone" featuring a Bounce House, Giant Slide, Rock Climbing, Water Balls, and much more, was back for the children's entertainment.
+Children's Activities - The "Kid's Fun Zone" featuring a Bounce House, Giant Slide, Rock Climbing, Water Balls, and much more, were back for the children's entertainment.

 Please note: All information listed is subject to change, except for the dates and times indicated, rain or shine.